TomKrauss/pks-edit/doc/manual/document_types.md

   on the number of tabs displayed in the prvious line etc...
 - `tabulatorSizes` - can be assigned to an array of values used as the respective tab stop sizes.
 If the array size is 1, the single contained element defines the tabstop size.
+- `fixCapitals` (_Correct capitals_) - can be set to true, to have PKS Edit try to correct misspelled upper/lower case (e.g. "this is the end. now we start lower case")
+- `executeOnLoad` (_Life Cycle Action on Start_) - a PKS Edit macro to execute, when a file of this type is loaded.
+- `executeOnSave` (_Life Cycle Action on Save_) - a PKS Edit macro to execute, when a file of this type is saved.

+#### <a name="file-format">File Format</a>
+- `newlineCharacter` (_Separator 1_) - configures the regular line delimiter.
+This will be `\n` in most cases.
+You may however disable line separators (e.g. to open and save binary files with no line separator handling).
+- `crCharacter` (_Skip before Separator 1_) - configures the existance or the default use of the secondary carriage return line delimiter.
+- `newlineCharacter2` (_Separator 2_) - configures an optional secondary line delimiter character for very advanced use cases.
+- `backupExtension` (_File Suffix Backup Files_) - configures the extension of backup files to create, when saving files (by default '.bak').
+- _Password protected_ - this cannot be configured using JSON, but allows to save a file with password protection.
+If a password protected file is opened, one needs to provide a password to be allowed to open it and view the contents.
+The contents will be saved then in an encrypted way.

+#### <a name="caret-and-scrolling">Caret and Scrolling</a>
+- `scrollHorizontallyBy` (_Minimum number of columns to scroll..._) - can be used to configure the number of columns to scroll horizontally, when reaching the end of the page.
+Setting this to a value > 1 will cause PKS Edit to jump scoll every time the right maximum is reached.
+- `scrollVerticallyBy` (_Minimum number of lines to scroll..._) - can be used to configure the number of lines to scroll vertically, when reaching the end of the page.
+- `scrollVerticalBorder` (_Maximum distance of caret...) - Setting this to a value > 1 will have PKS Edit start to scroll already when the caret is the configured number of lines away from the top or end of screen, when moving the caret vertically.
+- `scrollSupportTrackThumb` (_Update screen during scrolling_) - when this option is set, dragging the scrollbar thumb will at the same time update the screen.
+If this option is not set, the screen will be updated, when the scrollbar thumb is released.
+- `caretPreserveColumn` (_Keep screen column..._) - when set, moving the caret vertically will cause PKS Edit to try to position in the right most column in which the caret was positioned before.
+- `caretSearchPlacement` (_Caret placement after searching_) - allows to configure the position of the cursor on the screen, when the search would end up on a place not visible on the screen.

 ## Example
 Here is an example of a document type descriptor for C and C++ files, which associates the files with a grammar named `cpp` and connects the files with a `default` editor configuration.